robertsj/applied_reactor_physics/labs/lab1.md

   - What interpolation law is specified for capture?
   - What is the capture cross section at .0015 eV?

+Now, search for the beginning of the total fission cross section (MT=18) and answer the following:
+  - What is the fission cross section at 0.0253 eV?
+  - What is the mathematical shape of this cross section at low energies?
+  - Where does the cross section begin to deviate from its low-energy shape?
+  - What interpolation law is specified for capture?
+  - What is the fission cross section at .0015 eV?

 Finally, search for the beginning of the total cross section (MT=1):
-  - Does the total cross section at 0.0253 eV match the sum of the elastic and capture cross sections?
+  - Does the total cross section at 0.0253 eV match the sum of the elastic, capture, and fission cross sections?
   - Compute the total cross section at .0015 eV using linear interpolation.
-    What is the percent error with respect to the sum of the elastic and capture cross sections at that energy?
+    What is the percent error with respect to the sum of the elastic, capture, and fission cross sections at that energy?
   - Does the more complicated interpolation law given for MT=1 really solve the problem?